Sailing your vessel on Lake Winnipesaukee in New Hampshire is an

 Of course, the maintenance on them is always there.
 Some years you have to spend more time and other years just require a quick tune-up.

-For those who would like to learn how to navigate or hone their skills, Lake Winnipesaukee in New Hampshire has a couple of places to learn.
+For those who would like to learn how to sail or to hone their skills, Lake Winnipesaukee in New Hampshire has opportunities for both.

 The LWSA in Gilford has a sailing school offering youth and adult group lessons from beginner to advanced, as well as private lessons on their boats or yours.

 You have to pass a swim test before taking a course or present your Red Cross swim card.